Lean

 Objectives

-• Define total productive maintenance.
+• Describe total productive maintenance.

-• Describe lean manufacturing and quality.
+• Describe lean manufacturing.

-• List the six big losses.
+• List the six big losses in TPM.

-• Define autonomous maintenance.
+• Describe autonomous maintenance.

 • Describe planned maintenance.

-• Describe quality maintenance.
+• Describe quality integration.

-• Describe kaizen.
+• Describe focused improvement.

 • Describe the role of safety in TPM.

-• Describe the purpose of office TPM.
+• Describe the purpose of TPM in administration.

 Glossary